 The employee shall have the right to have Union representation present at any discussion with supervisory personnel where the supervisor intends to interview that employee for disciplinary purposes.
-The supervisor shall make every effort to notify the employee in advance of the purpose of the meeting in order that the employee may contact a shop steward, providing that this does not result in an undue delay of the appropriate action being taken.
+The supervisor shall make every effort to notify the employee in advance of the purpose of the meeting in order that the employee may contact a shop steward or servicing representative if a Shop Steward is unavailable, providing that this does not result in an undue delay of the appropriate action being taken.

-- 7.04 With the exception of suspension of employment, notices pertaining to discipline or warnings will be maintained on an employee's personnel file for a period not exceeding eighteen (18) months from the date it was issued, provided there has not been further infraction. - 7.05 Notices pertaining to suspension of employment will be maintained on an employee's personnel file for a period not exceeding twenty four (24) months from the date it was issued, provided there has not been further infraction. - 7.06 All grievances except grievances detailed in Article 7.09 below shall proceed as follows:
+- 7.04 With the exception of suspension of employment, notices pertaining to discipline or warnings will be maintained on an employee's personnel file for a period not exceeding eighteen (18) months from the date it was issued, provided there has not been further infraction. - 7.05 Notices pertaining to suspension of employment will be maintained on an employee's personnel file for a period not exceeding twenty-four (24) months from the date it was issued, provided there has not been further infraction.